 Certification—

-A voluntary, nongovernmental process by which an individual is determined by a certification body to have successfully completed the requirements of a certification program and may be identified to the public and other stakeholders as a certificant.
-Some regulatory bodies use voluntary certification programs to meet licensure or registration requirements.
+A voluntary process by which individuals are evaluated against predetermined standards for knowledge, skills, or competencies.
+Participants who demonstrate that they meet the standards by successfully completing the assessment process are granted a time-limited credential.
+To retain the credential, certificants must maintain continuing competence.
+Additionally, the certification process requires the assessment(s) to be independent of both a specific class, course, or other education/training program and any provider of classes, courses, or programs Some regulatory bodies use voluntary certification programs to meet licensure or registration requirements.

 Certification Board—

-A group of individuals, either appointed or elected, that autonomously governs one or more certification programs and to be responsible for all certification decision-making.
-Also known as a “certification committee,” ”certification council,” or ”governing committee.”
+A group of individuals either appointed or elected toautonomously govern one or more certification programs and to be responsible for all certification decision-making.
+May also be referred to as a “certification committee,” ”certification council,” or ”governing committee.”

 Certification Body—